wrenparismoe/magic-squares/README.md

 Elapsed Time: 463701448900 \
 Recursive Calls: 62918610

-**Adapted Algorithm #3:** Using the MagicSquare class and narrowRows method, all r-combinations of the n<sup>2</sup>-set with the magic sum are computed.
+**Adapted Alg #3:** Using the MagicSquare class and narrowRows method, all r-combinations of the n<sup>2</sup>-set with the magic sum are computed.
 Each r-combination is permuted to find all r-permutations to be used as rows.
 Finally, all possible magic square arrangements are built and tested.
 (Works for 4 x 4 magic squares)

 3 x 3: \
 Total Combinations: 8 \